Privado-Inc/SDK-Privacy-Report/README.md

 # SDK-Privacy-Report
-Privacy details of SDKs for Apple Privacy Nutrition &amp; Google Safety Section disclosure.
+Community maintained & sourced documentation of privacy details of popular SDKs.
+Details include data collected/shared, purposes, tracking details which app developers can use to fill the privacy forms for Apple Privacy Nutrition & Google Safety Section.